Support Our Girls

 Consider a gift to the Girl Scouts as part of your estate planning.
 Click here (PDF) for suggested bequest language.
 Girl Scouts of the USA has created a wonderful planned giving website which will provide many of the resources you'll need as you create an estate plan.
 The site even includes a Will Planning Wizard!

-- Individuals who identify Girl Scouts of Rhode Island as one of the beneficiaries in their will become part of the Juliette Low Society, which meets once a year.
+- Individuals who identify Girl Scouts of Southeastern New England as one of the beneficiaries in their will become part of the Juliette Low Society, which meets once a year.

 We are fortunate to count area employers like Amica, E.W.
 Burman and Washington Trust among the corporations that generously support us through sponsorships and outright donations.

-So who are these amazing individuals and organizations that support Girl Scouts of Rhode Island?
+So who are these amazing individuals and organizations that support Girl Scouts of Southeastern New England?
 Check out our most recent Annual Report (PDF) and see for yourself!

 Questions?
 Want to make a gift?